Batfink

 Batfink is an American animated television series, consisting of five-minute shorts, that first aired in April 1966.
 (Note: David Mackay published a filmography of Batfink in the Sept.
 1993 issues of Frames per Second magazine, and also provided a complete listing of episodes, plot summaries and air dates on his website) The 100-episode series was quickly created by Hal Seeger, starting in 1966, to send up the popular Batman and Green Hornet television series, which had premiered the same year.

 It depicts an anthropomorphic bat cyborg who acts as superhero and a martial artist who is acting as his sidekick.
-The main villain is a mad scientist who seeks world domination.
+The main villain is Hugo A Go Go, a mad scientist who seeks world domination.

 Plot

 Batfink is a bat superhero with metal wings.
-With the help of his sidekick, Karate, he fights crime in his city, usually against his recurring villain, Hugo A-Go-Go, but also against others.
+With the help of his sidekick, Karate, he fights crime in his city, usually against his recurring villain, Hugo A-Go-Go.

-Many episodes place Batfink in a dangerous cliffhanger-type situation; typically, this is effected by trapping him in some sort of bondage, placing him in a position that renders his wings useless.
+Many episodes place Batfink in a dangerous cliffhanger-type situation.
+Typically, this is effected by trapping him in some sort of bondage, placing him in a position that renders his wings useless.
 At the moment the potentially fatal shot is fired, the action freezes, and the narrator asks dramatically if Batfink will survive.
 The action then continues, with Batfink escaping via a convenient but previously unseen deus ex machina or through the use of his superpowers.